droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 If challenged regarding his position in Strahd's court, Escher angrily insists that he "*earned* his place at Lord Strahd's right hand," and vows that the players are "incapable of imagining the loyalty Lord Strahd has toward him."

 If confronted regarding his betrayal of Doru's rebellion, Escher is taken aback, then angrily denies playing any role in Doru's downfall.
 "His end was inevitable," he insists.
 "Such is the fate of any who defies Lord Strahd's will."
-(A player who succeeds on a DC 13 Wisdom (Insight) check learns that Escher appears to be attempting to convince himself as much as the players.)
+(A player who succeeds on a DC 13 Perception check to Sense Motive learns that Escher appears to be attempting to convince himself as much as the players.)

 As Escher's confrontation with the players comes to a close, Rahadin appears silently at the door and clears his throat, startling Escher.
 Rahadin warns the players that they are not to leave their chambers until morning, noting with a stern glower that “dark things” roam the castle at night—and that undue curiosity, in the home of his master, can be a fatal flaw.
 “To ensure your safety, Escher shall stand guard at your door through the night,” he adds, much to Escher’s obvious surprise and resentment.